genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 the quality on different stages of assay preparation:

 SAMPLE-INDEPENDENT CONTROLS
+Thsese controls allows to assess quality of each step.

-#. *Staining control strip* - to estimate the efficiency of the staining step for both the red and green channels.
+- *Staining control strip* - to estimate the efficiency of the staining step for both the red and green channels.
 They are independent of the hybridization and extension steps.

 .. image:: images/qc-staining.png

-#. *Extension control strip* - test efficiency of single-base extension of the probes that incorporates labeled nucleotides.
-Both red (A andT, labeled with ) and green (C and G labeled with ) channels are considered.
+- *Extension control strip* - test efficiency of single-base extension of the probes that incorporates labeled nucleotides.
+Both red (A and T, labeled with dinitrophenyl) and green (C and G labeled with biotin) channels are considered.

 .. image:: images/qc-extension.png

-#. *Target removal control strip* -
+- *Target removal control strip* -

 .. image:: images/qc-target-removal.png

-#.  *Hybridization control strip* - hybridisation to BeadChip
+- *Hybridization control strip* - hybridisation to BeadChip

 .. image:: images/qc-hybridisation.png

 SAMPLE-DEPENDENT CONTROLS

-#.
-Bisulfite-conversion
+- Bisulfite-conversion

 To estimate methylation of DNA 450k assay probe preparation involves bisulfite conversion DNA when all unmethylated cytosines are converted to uracils, but methylated cytosines are remains as they are.

 .. image:: array-bisulfite-conversion.png